gbersac/blog/monad_transformer/MonadTransformer.md

 ```

 ### Synthax sugars
 This is great but there is still some useless verobsity that deserved to be cleared.
-For instance, if I have a query which return a future of raw value (for read queries for instace), and I want to chain it with write queries, I must write it :
+For instance, if I have a query which return a future of raw value (for read queries for instace), and I want to chain it with write queries, I must write this :

 ```scala
 def readQuery: Future[String] = Future.successful("Something extracted from DB")